Campus radio: Bangladesh

+BU RADiO is the first campus radio station of the University of Barishal in Barishal, Bangladesh.
+It was founded on 19 May 2019 by a group of students and alumni of the university.

 BUET Radio is the first campus radio in Bangladesh among the engineering universities.
-It started its journey on 30 October 2015.
-This organization run by the students of the institution.
+It was established on 30 October 2015 and is run by the students of the institution.

-BRUR Campus Radio is the Campus Online Radio of Begum Rokeya University, Rangpur, following aims and objectives:
+BRUR Campus Radio is the Campus Online Radio of Begum Rokeya University, Rangpur.

-To bring life skills and educational information, development motivation & entertainment programming to the university students.